torvalds/linux/Documentation/sound/designs/midi-2.0.rst

   On the other hand, the UMP rawmidi device number is found in `tied_device` field of the legacy rawmidi info, too.

+* Each substream of the legacy rawmidi may be enabled / disabled dynamically depending on the UMP FB state.
+  When the selected substream is inactive, it's indicated by the bit 0x10 (`SNDRV_RAWMIDI_INFO_STREAM_INACTIVE`) in the `flags` field of the legacy rawmidi info.

 Control API Extensions
 ======================